P1AC: Revisiting Absolute Pose From a Single Affine Correspondence: Evaluation

 \subsection{Synthetic data experiments}

 We generated synthetic problem instances with varying levels of noise added to the 2D point observations, affine transformations, and normal vectors.

-We generated synthetic random problems in the following manner.
-The first camera has its optical center at the origin $(0,0,0)$ and identity rotation matrix.
-The second camera has a random rotation and random unit translation.
-A 3D point is generated by selecting a random 2D point on the image plane in $[-1~1]\times[-1~1]$ and extending it by a random depth in $[4~8]$.
-The 3D point is then projected to the second camera to produce the second 2D observation.
+We generated synthetic random problems in the following manner adapted from \cite{eichhardt2020relative}.
+We randomly place two cameras around the origin at a distance sampled from $[1,2]$, both oriented towards a random target point sampled from $[-0.5,0.5]^3$.
+To generate a correspondence between the two cameras, we select a random 3D point from $\mathcal{N}(\Vector{0},\Matrix{I}_{3\times3})$ with a random normal vector.
+We project the 3D point to the two cameras using a focal length of $400$.
 We then calculate the affine transformation from the local homography between the first and second cameras \cite{barath2016novel}.
+We transform the cameras and 3D points so that the first camera (the reference camera) is at the origin with identity rotation.

-We add Gaussian noise to the 2D point observations directly.
-Following Eichhardt et al. \cite{eichhardt2018affine} we add Gaussian noise directly to the elements of the $2\times2$ affine transformation matrix, although this likely does not model the true noise present in real data.
-Finally, we add noise to the normal vectors by rotating them by a random rotation whose angle is randomly chosen from a Gaussian distribution.
-For each problem, a random rotation and translation for the second camera and three affine correspondences between the two cameras are generated and stored in this manner.
+We add Gaussian noise to the 2D point observations.
+Following prior studies \cite{eichhardt2018affine,eichhardt2020relative}, we add Gaussian noise to the elements of the $2\times2$ affine transformation.
+We select the level of affine noise based on the chosen percentage error; i.e., if the chosen percentage error is $e$, the std.~dev.~of the noise added to $a_{ij}$ is $e \cdot a_{ij}$.
+Finally, we add noise to the normal vectors by rotating them by a random rotation with angles randomly chosen from a Gaussian distribution.
+For each problem instance, we generate three correspondences between the two cameras, so that we can test the 1AC solvers (using the first correspondence) and P3P (using all three correspondences) on the same problem instance.